Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 Effective treatments

-When confirming the compression of the anatomical canal, in which the nerves and tendons pass, the doctor recommends complex therapy...
+If compression of the anatomical canal in which nerves and tendons pass is confirmed, the doctor recommends complex therapy.
 The pathology is treated by a traumatologist-orthopedist and a neurologist.

-Not only drug therapy is required, but also physiotherapeutic effects, therapeutic exercises, and limiting the load on the problem area.
-At the time of treatment, you cannot engage in professional activities involving monotonous movements of the hand and hand.
+Not only drug therapy is required, but also physiotherapy, therapeutic exercises, and limiting the load on the problem area.
+During treatment, you cannot engage in professional activities that involve monotonous movements of the arm and hand.

 Medications

-Effective medicines reduce soreness, remove swelling.
-The action of the formulations allows the squeezed canal to take on its usual dimensions, eliminates the reason for the development of negative symptoms.
+Effective medications reduce pain and eliminate swelling.
+The action of the compositions allows the compressed canal to return to its usual size and eliminates the cause for the development of negative symptoms.

-• drugs that relieve inflammation -.
-Strong tablets, ointments, gels prevent spread inflammatory process to new areas, reduce swelling, numb the problem area.
-Effective formulations: Diclofenac, Nise, Voltaren, Indomethacin, Acetylsalicylic acid, Ibuprofen, Ketoprofen, Naprofen.
-The selection of drugs is carried out by the attending physician: medications have contraindications for use, many formulations in tablet form irritate the mucous membranes of the stomach, intestines, negatively affect the liver;
+• drugs that relieve inflammation - .
+Potent tablets, ointments, gels prevent the spread inflammatory process to new areas, reduce swelling, and relieve pain in the problem area.
+Effective compositions: Diclofenac, Nise, Voltaren, Indomethacin, Acetylsalicylic acid, Ibuprofen, Ketoprofen, Naprofen.
+The selection of drugs is carried out by the attending physician: medications have contraindications for use; many formulations in tablet form irritate the mucous membranes of the stomach and intestines and have a negative effect on the liver;

-• hormonal drugs to eliminate pain syndrome, break the chain of the inflammatory process.
-A short course of active action with the use of Hydrocortisone and Prednisolone is recommended.
-Intra-articular injections - effective method elimination of inflammation, reduction of pain.
-Hormonal drugs have more side effects than NSAIDs, prolonged use often leads to irreversible disorders in various parts of the body.
+• hormonal drugs to eliminate pain, break the chain of the inflammatory process.
+A short course of active treatment using Hydrocortisone and Prednisolone is recommended.
+Intra-articular injections – effective method eliminate inflammation, reduce pain.
+Hormonal drugs have more side effects than NSAIDs, long-term use often leads to irreversible damage in various parts of the body.

 • electrophoresis with hydrocortisone and analgesics;